 Heart of Conservation Podcast Episode #17 Show Notes (Edited) Read or listen in.

 Lalitha Krishnan: Hi.
 I’m Lalitha Krishnan and you’re listening to episode 17 of Heart of Conservation podcast.
 I bring you stories that keep you connected to our natural world.
-Today, I’m speaking to India’s acclaimed wildlife/environment film make, Rita Banerjee.
-She heads Dusty Foot Productions and in In 2015 she founded The Green Hub a ‘youth and community-based fellowship and video-for-change program’ based out of northeast India.
+Today, I’m speaking to India’s acclaimed wildlife/environment film make, Rita Banerji.
+She heads Dusty Foot Productions and in 2015 she founded The Green Hub a ‘youth and community-based fellowship and video-for-change program’ based out of northeast India.

 Dr. Schaller renowned biologist, conservationist, and author has actually visited Green HUB.
 He was so impressed by what Green Hub is doing and wanted to know what they are doing and how they are doing it.
 Rita and her team of The Green Hub Fellows have interacted with the Duke and Duchess of Cambridge who has watched their films.